Is this your child's symptom?

 - Allergy Medicine for Itching at Bedtime:

-- Many children with eczema need an allergy medicine by mouth at bedtime.
+- Some children with eczema need an allergy medicine by mouth at bedtime.

 - Reason: Scratching in bed can cause severe skin breakdown.
 It may also interfere with falling sleep.